StrawChannel95/apocalyptic-wonderland.github.io/README.md

 # GOG Config

 Inside the game folders of both Fallout 3 and New Vegas there will be a file known as `unins000`.
 Run it and it will activate the uninstaller, completely uninstall the game, and then reinstall it from GOG (Make sure to delete any extra INI files in Documents:\My Games:\Fallout3 and Documents:\My Games:\FalloutNV).

+_This section is not verifiable, I have written this section from word of mouth.
+If someone knows the rest of the steps that GOG users have to take, please DM me @ StrawChannel95 on Discord._

 # Using Wabbajack